CCNY-Analytics-and-Quant/BA-F-2023-Steven-Fernandez-MD-Miah-Mohammed-Hussain/README.md

-# BAFALL2023-Assignments-Steven-Fernandez
+# BAFALL2023-GroupRepo-Projects-Assignments
-These are all of the assignments for the Python for Business Analytics class at The City College of New York
+These are all of the assignments and projects for the Python for Business Analytics class at The City College of New York Group Members: Steven Fernandez, MD Miah, Muhammed Hussain